 When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This might be as simple as the breaker being shut off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s time to speak with a local professional.
+This might be as straightforward as the breaker being shut off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s best to get in touch with a local professional.